CANADA STOCKS-Futures down ahead of trade data

-July 6 Canadian stock futures pointed to a lower open for Canada's main stock index on Thursday as investors awaited trade balance data for May.
+July 6 (Reuters) - Canadian stock futures pointed to a lower open for Canada's main stock index on Thursday as investors awaited trade balance data for May.

 Trade deficit for May is expected to have widened to C$53 billion ($41 billion) from C$37 billion in April.